When is the deadline to apply?

 What will be the class, weekday and weekend hours?

-Classes typically run Monday to Friday, 8:30 a.m. to 5:00 p.m., with lunch from 12-1:00 p.m. and mid-morning and mid-afternoon breaks.
-The program is intensive and participants are required to attend every class and field trip.
-There will be some special evening sessions, homework, as well as a possible weekend field trips.
+Classes typically run Monday to Friday, 8:30 a.m. to 4:30 p.m., with lunch from 12-1:00 p.m. and mid-morning and mid-afternoon breaks.
+The program is intensive, and you are required to attend every class and field trip.
+There will be some evening sessions, reading, written assignments, as well as a possible weekend field trip.

-Will I be able to work during the three-month IWCL community engagement program?
+Will I be able to work during the optional three-month IWCL community engagement project?

-This program does not replace regular working arrangements and will arranged to be flexible to individual learner needs.
-Where possible, participants in the program should have the support of their organization in undertaking this program and see the benefits to the organization and community in being involved.
-Participants may undertake initiatives that help to enhance organizational goals for community development.
-Participants need to dedicate approximately three-four days per month; this will be established on a case-by-case basis with the learner.
+Yes.
+This program does not replace your regular working arrangements and is flexible to suit individual learner’s needs.
+Where possible, you should have the support of their communities or organization in undertaking this program and see the benefits to the organization and community in being involved.
+You may undertake initiatives that help to enhance organizational goals for community development.
+You will need to dedicate approximately 4-8 days per month; this will be established on a case-by-case basis with the learner.

 How will my mentor be chosen?

-How long will the community placement period be?
+How long will the optional community engagement project be?

-Participants will spend a total of up to twelve weeks on their community initiative.
+You will spend a total of eleven weeks on your community engagement project.